-Some taxi's don't want dogs in their car, so it's best to call and ask in advance.
-There's an agency that specializes in transporting pets around Paris, called Taxi Dog, of course.
-Another dog taxi is the Taxi Animalier.
+Some taxi‘s don’t want dogs in their car, so it’s best to call and ask in advance.
+There’s an agency that specializes in transporting pets around Paris, called Taxi Dog, of course.
+Other dog taxis include Taxi Animalier and Taxi Canine.

 Seeing-eye dogs can go wherever their owners go.

-There are no dog parks in Paris.
-I know!
-What a shame, eh?
-The majority of parks are completely off limits to dogs, even on leash.
+There is only one sad little dog park in Paris (Square Jacques Antoine, at Place Denfert Rochereau, 14th).
+The majority of parks are completely off-limits to dogs, even on leash.
 You will see signs posted on the gates.
-A few allow dogs in part of the park specifically designated, like:
+A few allow dogs in part of the park, in specifically designated areas, like:

-- the south end of Luxembourg Gardens, 6th (photo below)
+- the south end of Luxembourg Gardens, 6th (photo)

-- and the large grassy lawn between the Pac de Bercy and the POPB Stadium, 12th
+- the large grassy lawn between the Pac de Bercy and the POPB “Accor” Stadium, 12th

 - everywhere in the Buttes Chaumont Park, 19th